-The local property tax generates more revenue than either the state sales or income tax.
-Property taxes collected in 2006 for taxes levied in 2005 totaled \$8.3 billion, which represents the combined levy of school districts, municipalities, counties, technical colleges, and special districts.
+The local property tax generates more revenue than either the state sales tax or the income tax.
+Property taxes collected in 2008 for taxes levied in 2007 totaled \$9.3 billion, which represents the combined levy of school districts, municipalities, counties, technical colleges, and special districts.
 The state establishes policies regarding what real and personal property is subject to the local property tax, guided by the uniformity clause of the state constitution, which prohibits differential treatment of most property including partial exemptions.

 Real property that is exempt from taxation includes property owned by religious establishments, educational and medical facilities, and residential property that is owned by benevolent associations.
-In total it is estimated that the value of this exempt property is \$22.5 billion.
-There are also a number of exemptions to personal property taxation, most notably the exemption for machinery and equipment for manufacturing, which comprises an estimated value of \$12.0 billion.
+In total it is estimated that the value of this exempt property is \$21.1 billion.
+There are also a number of exemptions to personal property taxation, including the exemption for machinery and equipment used in manufacturing - the value of which is estimated at \$12.4 billion.

-If the exempt property examined in this report were taxable, property tax rates would be reduced by an estimated 8.6% statewide, ranging from a 12.6 % reduction in cities to a 3.2 % reduction in towns.
+If the exempt property examined in this report were taxable, property tax rates would be reduced by an estimated 6.6% statewide, ranging from a 9.7% reduction in cities to a 2.8 % reduction in towns.